-Half-Life 2 review
+Half-Life 2 full review

 Ridley Scott's sci-fi movie Alien was tight and terrifying, set in a claustrophobic spaceship where death awaited around every corner.
 In contrast, Aliens, the sequel, eschewed the horror conventions of the first film and shifted the series’ genre to a more sci-fi action/adventure feel.

 More than one critic has noticed the similarities between the original Alien film and Half-Life , Valve’s 1998 sci-fi first person shooter about a theoretical physics experiment gone awry in a secret research facility and a lone physicist’s attempts to escape the facility despite an alien invasion and the attempts by the government to cover it up.
 Half-Life was widely praised at the time and has since gone to influence countless game developers.